ao-labs-123/context-aware-inference-engine/docs/en/ROADMAP.md

 #  Project Roadmap
-## Roadmap: Towards a Deterministic, Efficient AI Architecture
+## Towards a Deterministic, Efficient AI Architecture

 This roadmap outlines the systematic development of our Logic-based Linguistic Compression Engine.
 By transitioning from black-box statistical models to a deterministic rule-based architecture, we aim to provide a scalable, explainable, and ultra-efficient foundation for language processing.